Abodovic2012/project/README.md

 and arrival times, and flight status.
 The data is returned in JSON format, which we parsed using the Python programming language and the Requests library.
 We used the Pandas library to create a data frame from the parsed data, which we then used for our data analysis.
-In addition to the Aviationstack API, we also used Spark to perform distributed data processing.
-Spark is an open-source data processing framework that provides a fast and flexible way to process large datasets.
-We used Spark to process the flight data and optimize the speed of data analysis.
+In addition to the Aviationstack API.
 Overallf the Aviationstack API provided us with a robust data source and efficient data processing framework that allowed us to perform real-time data analysis of air traffic in Poland